letatcest/blockchain-reading/README.md

 ## Newsletter

 ### Proposed
+- I searched and search and..
+I read it on my Phone in Firefox (which I use because I can use Ghostery on FF on my phone) fortunately that one syncs as well: read. https://hackernoon.com/wtf-is-the-blockchain-1da89ba19348

 - Bitcoin op 1 augustus: UASF & SegWit2X - Wat, wanneer & waarom (great piece in Dutch on what might be expected on the first of August) https://rannasha.tweakblogs.net/blog/14975/bitcoin-op-1-augustus-uasf-en-segwit2x-wat-wanneer-en-waarom